-- The different systems of franchising
+- What are the different systems of franchising?

 Paying for the rights to run a business with an established name, marketing and operating procedures offers a new business owner guidance and assistance from the start.
 However, it also means you need to follow the franchisor's system of running and marketing the business, which may not suit everyone.

 There are two main types of franchise you can consider:

 Franchisees are granted the right to distribute a manufacturer's product within a specified territory or at a specific location, generally with the use of the manufacturer's identifying name or trademark, in exchange for fees or royalties.

 The franchisee sells the franchisor's product directly to the public (e.g. new motor vehicle dealerships).

 The franchisee manufactures and distributes the franchisor's product under licence (e.g. soft drink bottling arrangements.